 I liked many things about my train journey on the Indian Pacific, but what I loved most was the food and drinks offerings.
 Soon after boarding the Indian Pacific, I went to the lounge and the Queen Adelaide Restaurant to have my first three-course meal and meet my fellow travellers.
 The food menu had a choice from the most beautiful local Australian products and produce; the meals were delicious and beautifully presented.

 My favourite dish was the grilled salmon from Tasmania, the Crabs on Bruschetta from W.A., and my favourite sparkling wine from W.A.: Vasse Felix!
 (Australians call it Champagne!).
-By the way: all drinks, meals and snacks you have on the train are included as part of Indian Pacific Packages.
+All drinks, meals, and snacks you have on the train are included in Indian Pacific Packages.

-After having my first meals, I was keen to know more about who was behind the scenes, working and preparing our meals with passion, professionalism, and artistic flair.
+After having my first meal, I was keen to know more about who was working behind the scenes, preparing our meals with passion, professionalism, and artistic flair.
 So, I asked Sonia, the restaurant manager, to meet the food artists and peer into their studio (kitchen).

 I was delighted to attend one of the four chefs, Andrew, who welcomed me with a spark in his eyes and showed me around the kitchen.